 Carson Swope factored into two Logger goals, the first of which came in the 17th minute.
 The league's leading scorer sent in a free kick from just beyond the penalty box, where it skimmed Vincent McCluskey's head for a 1-0 Puget Sound lead.
-The senior midfielder also played a part in the 64th minute own goal, as his cross into the box off of Sean Ryan's free kick was deflected into the net by Linfield defender Jake Smith (Fr., Hillsboro, Ore.).
+The senior midfielder also played a part in the 64th minute own goal, as his cross into the box off of Sean Ryan's free kick was deflected into the net by Linfield defender Jake Smith (So., Hillsboro, Ore.).

 Aside from a pair of corner kicks in the final minute of the opening period, the best scoring opportunities for Linfield, which outshot Puget Sound 9-7 over the final 45 minutes, came right at the start of the second half.
-Around the 48th minute, Nicholas Autencio (Fr., McMinnville, Ore.) dribbled down the left side of the box to the endline before sending a pass to Rhys Lendio (Fr., Lahaina, Hawaii).
+Around the 48th minute, Nicholas Autencio (So., McMinnville, Ore.) dribbled down the left side of the box to the endline before sending a pass to Rhys Lendio (So., Lahaina, Hawaii).
 The freshman midfielder got a great touch on the ball and sent it toward the far corner, but the shot sailed wide.